Everyone must have experienced twitching of eyes…but what does it mean?

 Of course you may expect a scientific reason but first I'll let you know some interesting superstitious meanings too…

-Physical sensations such as eye twitches and tics have been accorded a greatereye sensation in China than in the West.
+Physical sensations such as eye twitches and tics have been accorded a greater sensation in China than in the West.
 In the West, there are traditions such as if your ear burns, someone is talking about you, but China has developed a highly complex system of fortune telling based upon these sensations.
 These predictions here are based on the writing in The Chinese Almanac or Tung Shu and has its history for thousands of years in China.

 The most important aspect is to remember when you first felt the sensation.
 Then refer to the period of time listed below to see what the meaning of this sign is.
 Please do not take these predictions as the gospel truth or the actual prediction as it is only a form of beliefs practised in the olden days in China.